 “Capture the good times and develop from the negatives.
 And, if your first picture doesn’t look the way you wanted it to, just take another one.”

-Every entrepreneur strive for this mentality.
-We need failure.
-It makes us stronger.
-It humanizes brands, develops richer brand stories and allows others to connect with us on a deeper and emotional level.
+We should all strive to have this mentality.
+Failure makes us stronger.
+It humanizes us, develops richer brand stories, and allows us to connect with others on a more empathetic level.